MachineLearningPro/Movies-Recommendation-System/README.md

 # Recommendation system
 This project attempts to predict missing ratings given a sparse rating matrix.
 We try to solve this problem with various algorithms and build our final model based on Matrix Factorization ALS.
+Here is the [final report](https://github.com/MachineLearningPro/Movies-Recommendation-System/blob/master/ml_project2.pdf).

 ## 1. Prerequisites
 ### Anaconda